Comali

 Comali was released on 15 August 2019 coinciding with Indian Independence Day.
-The film opened to mostly positive reviews from critics, and became commercially successful by grossing ₹91 crore at the box office.
-Pradeep won the SIIMA Award for Best Debut Director.
+The film became commercially successful by grossing ₹51 crore at the box office.
+It won the Tamil Nadu State Film Award for Third Best Film.

 Plot

 In 2000, Ravi is a school student whose father raised him with morals like treating everyone fairly.
 He loves his classmate, Nikitha, and tries proposing to her.
 Just then, a goon, Dharmaraj, while escaping after killing a rival gangster, Gaja, takes Nikitha as a human shield.
 Ravi is hit by a truck while trying to save her and ends up comatose.

 16 years later, in 2016, Ravi awakens.
 He sees his friend Mani and learns that his father died and his sister married Mani, who has taken care of him all these years and incurred significant debts.
 Thiyagesh, the doctor who treated Ravi, tells Mani to fulfil Ravi's wishes since he has missed 16 years of his life.
 Fulfilling Ravi's first wish, Mani takes Ravi to Nikitha's house, only to realise she is married to Thiyagesh.
 Nikitha, not wanting to embarrass her husband, lies that she never liked Ravi.
 Mani tries to cheer up Ravi by helping him find a woman on a matrimony website.

 Ravi falls in love with Rithika, whom he saw on the website and during his nephew's birthday party.
 She is a friend of Ravi's sister.
 After some talking over the phone, Rithika takes a liking to Ravi.
 Still an innocent teenager at heart, Ravi mistakes Rithika's air kiss while taking a selfie as her consent to kiss and kisses her.
-A blindsided Rithika slaps him.
+Rithika, who did not expect this, slaps him.
 This incident gets blown out of proportion by the public and media.
 Ravi's sister scolds him for causing them more problems, adding to their debt problem, and asks him to find a job.

 Unable to obtain a well-paying job since he never graduated, Ravi becomes a security guard at the museum where Rithika works.
-She tells him that she has forgiven him.
+She tells him that she has forgiven him after realising his innocence.
 Ravi sees a statue at the museum and realises that it belongs to his royal ancestors.
 However, Dharmaraj, now an MLA, currently owns the statue and lies that he is the royal heir, using the statue as proof.